kckecheng/cheatsheets/k8s/k8s.rst

 Below solution solves the problem:

-- Disable iptables manuipulation and IP masquerading for docker daemon:
+- Disable iptables manipulation and IP masquerading for docker daemon:

   ::